marijnh/Eloquent-JavaScript/14_dom.md

 if}}

-{{index "getBoundingClientRect method", position}}
+{{index "getBoundingClientRect method", position, "pageXOffset property", "pageYOffset property"}}

 {{id boundingRect}}

 The most effective way to find the precise position of an element on the screen is the `getBoundingClientRect` method.
 It returns an object with `top`, `bottom`, `left`, and `right` properties, indicating the pixel positions of the sides of the element relative to the top left of the screen.
+If you want them relative to the whole document, you must add the current scroll position, which you can find in the `pageXOffset` and `pageYOffset` bindings.

 {{index "offsetHeight property", "getBoundingClientRect method", drawing, laziness, performance, efficiency}}